PKGeorgiev/Delphi-JsonToDelphiClass/README.md

 - Allows you to change the names of the stub classes;
 - Supports JSON pretty print to format the input string;
 - Simple and responsive GUI;
-- *** Automatic check for update, based on ITask (Parallel Programming Library)!
+- Automatic check for update, based on ITask (Parallel Programming Library)!
 - It's open source!
 You can find the source code and binary releases on GitHub.
 - The program uses MadExcept to report unhanded exceptions;

 * If the JSON array is empty the contained type is unknown.
 Unit generation works only with known and supported types.

-** This is because serialization of TList<T> adds "noise" i.e. includes internal properties that did not exist in the original JSON string.

 *** The releases of JsonToDelphiClass (source and binaries) are public and reside on GitHub.
 The update unit uses GitHub's REST API to enumerate tags/releases.

 Report any problems/suggestions using GitHub's facilities.

-You can find more information here: http://www.pgeorgiev.com/?p=1832